 - John knows how much Noah loves tacos.

-You can use this example, too, if you can mention a common connection.
+You can also use this example if you mention a common connection.

 Remember: Even a distant connection is better than no connection.